Italian Ragu Meat Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-Classic Italian Ragu Meat Sauce or, ragu alla bolognese, is a traditional Italian recipe that every Italian family loves.
-There is nothing better than a bowl of classic and authentic Italian Ragu Bolognese!
+Classic Italian Ragu Meat Sauce, or ragu alla bolognese, is a traditional recipe every Italian family loves.
 The rich meat sauce clings to your pasta and brings you the most comforting meal.
+This is my Nonna’s traditional recipe.
+It is exceptional with pasta or over creamy polenta.

 How to make Classic Italian Ragu Recipe (Meat Sauce) - mix sauce with wooden spoon.